 London’s Parks & Gardens

 Think London and Regents Park, Hyde Park and Kew Gardens comes to mind.
 If you want to find something a little different visit the National Garden Scheme website.
-On the website you enter your postcode and you will find gardens near you.
+On the website you enter your postcode to find gardens near you.
 Some of the gardens are private and will require booking and paying an entrance few but on the plus side they are less likely to be crowded.

 It’s something on my list to do with my family, I’ve got my eyes on Chelsea Physic Garden and Gatton Park.
 I also hope to visit The Rookery in Streatham as some point.
 If you are exploring during the half-term, keep your eyes out for snowdrops.